 Venezuela Earthquakes Response Fund

 On June 24, two powerful earthquakes struck northern Venezuela within moments of each other, causing widespread destruction across Caracas, La Guaira, and surrounding communities.
-Early reports indicate more than 150 people have died, nearly 1,000 have been injured, and many families remain displaced or searching for loved ones as rescue teams work through collapsed buildings and damaged neighborhoods.
+Reports indicate that over 3,500 people have died, over 16,000 have been injured, and many families remain displaced or searching for loved ones as rescue teams work through collapsed buildings and damaged neighborhoods.
+Over 1,000 aftershocks have hit since the initial earthquakes, complicating response efforts and leaving families continuing to fear for their safety.

 Global Impact Charity Alliance members are quickly responding to support urgent, life-saving needs for people affected by the earthquakes, including emergency shelter, medical care, food, clean water, hygiene supplies, and early recovery assistance for families who have lost homes, belongings, and access to essential services.